The 20 Best Idiopathic Pulmonary Hemosiderosis Doctors Near Me in District of Columbia, US

 English

-Vera Malkovska is a Hematologist in Washington, Washington, D.c..
+Vera Malkovska is an Oncologist practicing medicine in Washington, Washington, D.c..
 Dr. Malkovska is rated as an Experienced provider by MediFind in the treatment of Idiopathic Pulmonary Hemosiderosis.
-Her top areas of expertise are Non-Hodgkin Lymphoma, Chronic Lymphocytic Leukemia (CLL), Multiple Myeloma, Sickle Cell Disease, and Bone Marrow Aspiration.
+She is also highly rated in 23 other conditions, according to our data.
+Her clinical expertise encompasses Non-Hodgkin Lymphoma, Chronic Lymphocytic Leukemia (CLL), Multiple Myeloma, Sickle Cell Disease, and Bone Marrow Aspiration.

 Experienced in Idiopathic Pulmonary Hemosiderosis